haifengTUB/socet_set/SS4HiRISE/README.md

    images using ISIS3 and the WINDOWS version of SOCET SETv5.6.0 (SOCET SET is a registered trademark of BAE).

-   The site is divided into the three zip files for download:
+   The site is divided into the three zip areas for download:

-    1) DATA.zip (~1 GB)
+    1) Data\
-          DATA.zip contains global MOLA gridded dataset as ISIS3 cubes, and procedures to download the MOLA Track (PEDR) data.
+          Data.zip contains global MOLA gridded dataset as ISIS3 cubes, and procedures to download the MOLA Track (PEDR) data.
 This is a one- time download -- independent of software or tutorial versions.

-    2) SOFTWARE_JULY2015.zip
+    2) Software\
           SOFTWARE_JULY2015.zip contains our in-house software, PERL scripts and the SOCET SET plugin sensor needed for HiRISE stereoprocessing using SOCET SET v5.6.0 under WINDOWS, and ISIS3.4.9.